How much is the monthly fee? What does it include?

 Does the Cloister HOA take care of everything?

 While the COA takes care of roofs, streets, grass cutting, leaf removal, painting, exterior wood replacement, replacement/repair of original sections of decks/patios/fences, street lights, sidewalks, curbs, Clubhouse, pool, termite treatment, etc., the COA does NOT take care of everything.
-Residents are responsible for the maintenance of their unit’s interior, HVAC Systems, pipes, conduit, appliances, etc.
+Unit owners are responsible for the maintenance of their unit’s interior, HVAC Systems, pipes, conduit, appliances, etc.

 How many Board Members are there?